pusher/pusher-websocket-dotnet/README.md

-# Pusher .NET Client library
+# Pusher Channels .NET Client library

-This is a .NET library for interacting with the Pusher WebSocket API.
+This is a .NET library for interacting with the Channels WebSocket API.

-Registering at <http://pusher.com> and use the application credentials within your app as shown below.
+Registering at <http://pusher.com/channels> and use the application credentials within your app as shown below.

-More general documentation can be found at <http://pusher.com/docs/>.
+More general documentation can be found at <http://pusher.com/docs/channels>.

 ## Installation